dshot92/mesh-analysis-overlay/README.md

+![image](https://i.imgur.com/1uex1bC.jpeg)

 # Mesh Analysis Overlay

-Mesh analysis visualization for Blender.

-![image](https://i.imgur.com/1uex1bC.jpeg)

-## Performance Note
+> ## Performance Note
-Since the analysis can be a heavy process, it does not recalculate on every frame or while moving the object or editing the mesh in Edit Mode.
+> Since the analysis can be a heavy process, it does not recalculate on every frame.
+>
+> Cached data per object allows for editing the mesh in object or edit mode with no problems.
+>

-To refresh the cache overlays, toggle the overlay off and on again while in Object Mode.
+> **Refresh the overlay by toggling it off and on while in Object Mode**.

-## Overlays

 ### Vertex Overlays
 - Single vertices